 Activities Around Halong Bay

 Listed below are a few of the most popular activities that are generally included in junk boat tours around Halong Bay.
 Surprise Cave and Ti Top Island are the two most popular activities and will probably be a part of your visit regardless of how long you stay.

 Morning Tai Chi

 Most cruise ships offer an early morning relaxing tai chi lesson on the rooftop deck.

 Sung Sot “Surprise” Cave

-Sung Sot Cave – also known as “Surprise Cave” – is one of the most popular destinations in Halong Bay, and for good reason.
+Sung Sot Cave, also known as “Surprise Cave”, is one of the most popular destinations in Halong Bay, and for good reason.
 You’ll start by climbing a long set of stairs where you can stop along the way for fantastic views of the bay below.
-And once inside the cave you can follow the path that winds around the interesting stalactites and stalagmites.
+And once inside the cave, you’ll follow the path that winds around the fantastic stalactites and stalagmites.
 It’s a massive cave that is well-lit and easy to navigate with or without a guide.

 Keep in mind that Surprise Cave gets very crowded and would be difficult to access if you have any issues with mobility.

 Ti Top Island is another major stop along the Halong Bay cruise tour route.
 You’ll have time to lounge on the beach, swim in the sea, or climb to the lookout high above for the most incredible 360° views of the bay.
 The stairs to the top are very steep and no doubt you’ll be sweaty and out of breath by the time you reach the top.

 This is another crowded spot in the bay.
 There is a changing area to change into your swimsuit but the toilets are squatty potties so you may want to plan ahead.